More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress

 Making Secure Passwords You Can Remember

 Obviously one way to make your password (pass phrase) more secure is use at least one word that is not in that tiny dictionary of most popular words.
 Engineering, scientific, medical, or any other more obscure words will do; but they have to be easy for you to remember, and remember how to spell.
 (Or, remember consistently how to mis-spell).
 Common foreign language words are also in hacker dictionaries, but less common ones are good to use; pick a language that is not common in the websites you use.

 Another way to make your password more secure is use 6-8 words.
 But remembering 4 random words is hard enough for most people.
 (Tip: get one of the associative memory courses, such as MegaMemory.)
 If you have a system memorized already, okay.
 If you have the type of memory where you know every move of every chess game Kasparov ever played, good for you, use it.
 But if you don’t have a system, there is a good way to remember a short phrase.

 Making a Memorable Secure Password Phrase

-You need a very secure password for your master password for your password keeper software, for your computer login, and for the very few sites that you log into often.
-(The “editor” password for your WordPress site, but not the administrator password, might be the only password you type.)
-These passwords have to be very easy to remember and easy for you to type.
+You need a very secure password as the master password for your password keeper software, for your computer login, and for the very few sites that you log into often.